hazelcast/hazelcast-reference-manual/src/JavaClientConfiguration.md

 ##### Setting Connection Attempt Limit

-While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all members might be not available.
+While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, that member might not be available at that moment.
 Instead of giving up, throwing an exception and stopping the client, the client will retry as many as `ClientNetworkConfig.connectionAttemptLimit` times.
-This is also the case when an existing client-member connection goes down.
+This is also the case when the previously established connection between the client and that member goes down.
 The following are example configurations.

 **Declarative**: